webdriverio/webdriverio/CONTRIBUTING.md

 * Set up the project:
     First make sure you have the right Node.js version installed.
 You can find the current defined development version in `.nvmrc` within the root directory of the project.
 The easiest way to handle multiple Node.js versions is by using [NVM](https://github.com/nvm-sh/nvm).
 After it is installed you can run:
     ```sh
-    $ nvm install
+    nvm install
     ```

     This will install the defined Node.js version for you.
-You can then go ahead and set-up the project via:
+You can then go ahead and set-up the project:

+    Enable pnpm:
     ```sh
-    $ npm install
-    $ npm run setup-full
+    corepack enable pnpm
     ```

+    Install dependencies and build the project:

+    ```sh
+    pnpm install
+    npm run setup
+    ```

-    The second command does two things:
+    The second command does four things:

     * Cleans (possible) existing build artifacts via ```npm run clean```

         If you have compiled the code this command will remove them as well as all dependencies of the subpackages.

+    * Installs all dependencies via ```pnpm install```

     * Bootstraps sub-projects via ```npm run bootstrap```